carbonext-tech/api-b2b-docs/docs/core-concepts/allowed-filters.md

 https://api-b2b.carbonext.com.br/v1/invoices?sort-by=totalVcuAmount_asc&filter-by=totalVcuAmount_ge:30~status_in:Paid-pending
 ```

-Let's see a practical example of a filter listing invoices, in this example we will return a list in order based on `totalVcuAmount`, to filter with more than one condition that we can use the `~` field separator for each filter in the same query, in this way, we can filter for `totalVcuAmount` greater than 30 and which had a status equal to `Paid-pending`.
+Let's see a practical example of the query filters applied to invoices, in this example we will return a list of invoices filtered by `totalVcuAmount` and `status`.
+To user more than one filter on the same query, they must be separated by tilde (~).

+The filter syntax is `?filter-by=<filter1>:<value2>~<filter2>:<value2>`, as for the filters with the <in> operator, the values must be separated by hyphen - .

+The following example will to illustrate querying invoices with `totalVcuAmount` greater or equal than 30, that have a `status` either `Paid` or `Pending` (enum status names are case insensitive)

 **Response Parameters**